fledge-iot/fledge-filter-asset/docs/index.rst

        "datapoints" : [ "case temp", "impeller temp" ]
    }

-The datapoints property can also contain a mixture of literal names and regular expressions.
+The datapoints property can also contain a mixture of literal names and regular expressions:

 .. code-block:: JSON